xDonnager/udacity_evaluateNewsNlp/README.md

 <!-- Add banner here -->

-# Evaluate new with NLP App Project
+# Evaluate news with NLP App Project
 This is the last project for the Udacity frontend web development nanodegree.

 The goal of this project is to get practice with: